fclaerho/ansible-role-syskit/README.md

 System integration kit.
-Integrate services and tools by configuring system specific concerns.
+Integrate services and tools by configuring system specific concerns such as users, services, logging and other networking aspects.

 Usage
 -----

+This role is registered on Galaxy with the ID `fclaerho.syskit`.

 - To use this role from a **playbook**, register its ID in the project `requirements.{txt,yml}` file.